Lutici: German–Lutician alliance against Poland

 Contemporary illustrations of the personalized provinces of the Holy Roman Empire paying hommage to the emperors Otto III (above) and Henry II (below).
 "Sclavinia", symbolizing the Slavic lands, is depicted in the above, but missing in the below illustration.

 After the Lutici gained independence, Otto III allied against them with Mieszko I of Poland, whom he wanted to integrate in his renovatio imperii Romani.
 Mieszko's successor Bolesław I Chrobry however expanded his realm and denied Otto's successor Henry II homage for Bohemia, conquered in 1003.
 Furthermore, Bolesław supported the inner-German opposition to Henry.
 This led Henry to abandon the reconquest of the Lutician areas, and instead offer them an alliance against Bolesław, first recorded at a meeting in Quedlinburg on 28 March 1003.
-Since the Lutici remained pagan, this policy was widely criticized in the empire, especially by the clergy.
+Since the Lutici remained pagan, this policy was widely criticised in the empire, especially by the clergy.
 By 1004, Henry had expelled Bolesław from Bohemia and adjacent territories in Lusatia, and by 1005 mounted a counteroffensive.

 The Lutici, who participated in the campaign, caused dismay among the Christian army when carrying idols of their deities with them.
 Thietmar of Merseburg blames delays that prevented the imperial army from decisively defeating Bolesław on the Lutici, and obviously it was not in the Lutician interest to eliminate Bolesław's threat to Henry as this was the basis for the German-Lutician alliance preventing the resumption of German campaigns into Lutician territory.
 On the other hand, the delays were caused also by corrupt guides and several Saxon nobles, who also opposed campaigns against Christian Bolesław and rather supported re-establishing control and mission of the pagan Lutici.
 The campaign was aborted near Poznań when Bolesław's envoys negotiated a peace.

 Afterwards, Bolesław negotiated an anti-Lutician alliance "in Christo" with unknown nobles at Magdeburg, while "with words and money" trying to instigate Lutician and Bohemian campaigns against Henry at the same time, according to the testimony of Lutician and Bohemian envoys at Regensburg (Easter 1007).
 The Lutician and Bohemian envoys demanded a prompt attack on Bolesław, yet Henry faced considerable opposition of several nobles against a renewed war.
 The war (1007–1013) was then started by Bolesław, and sources do not mention Lutician participation.
 The next record of the Lutici in the sources is of negotiations in Amberg in November 1012, confirming the alliance of 1003.
 Considerable Lutician forces participated in the two following campaigns of Henry II against Bolesław in 1015 and 1017.